 Effective on April 15, 2020 upon the approval of the Company's stockholders at its Annual Meeting, the 2020 Equity Incentive Plan provides for 2,000,000 shares of common stock to be issued.
 The maximum number of shares of common stock granted during a single fiscal year to any non-employee director, taken together with any cash fees paid to such non-employee director during any fiscal year, shall not exceed \$300,000 in total value (calculating the value of any such awards based on the grant date fair value).
-As of June 30, 2020, 1,925,209 shares of common stock were available to be awarded under the Equity Incentive Plan.
+As of September 30, 2020, 1,901,106 shares of common stock were available to be awarded under the Equity Incentive Plan.

-Since its IPO, the Company has granted an aggregate of 180,585 and 40,250 shares of restricted common stock to its independent directors and Manager, respectively, and 120,000 restricted stock units to its Manager under its equity incentive plans.
-As of June 30, 2020, all the shares of restricted common stock granted to the Company's Manager and independent directors have vested and 99,991 restricted stock units granted to the Company's Manager have vested.
-The 20,009 restricted stock units that have not vested as of June 30, 2020 were granted to the Manager on July 1, 2017 and represent the right to receive an equivalent number of shares of the Company's common stock to be issued when the units vest on July 1, 2020.
+Since its IPO, the Company has granted an aggregate of 204,688 and 40,250 shares of restricted common stock to its independent directors and Manager, respectively, and 120,000 restricted stock units to its Manager under its equity incentive plans.
+As of September 30, 2020, all the shares of restricted common stock granted to the Company's Manager and independent directors have vested and all the restricted stock units granted to the Company's Manager have vested.
 The units do not entitle the participant the rights of a holder of the Company's common stock, such as dividend and voting rights, until shares are issued in settlement of the vested units.
-The vesting of such units is subject to the continuation of the management agreement.
-If the management agreement terminates, all unvested units then held by the Manager or the Manager's transferee shall be immediately cancelled and forfeited without consideration.